Cello Lesson FAQ

 Because we tend to marvel at child prodigies, we fail to see how many adults discover a love for musical instruments like the cello later in life.

-While children may benefit from youthful energy and mental elasticity, adults have certain advantages that children don't usually have, such as body control and critical thinking and analysis skills.
+While children may benefit from youthful energy and mental elasticity, adults have certain advantages that children don't usually have, such as body control, a different range of emotionally intelligence and critical thinking and analysis skills.

 Can I learn the cello without a teacher?